ronalddddd/proxy-cache/readme.md

 - Add feature to cleanup cache objects after a set memory threshold
 - Add feature to allow request pooling
 - Add feature to serve stale cache while making new proxy request to update cache
+- Add feature to regenerate cache (precache), generating the ones with the most cache hits first
+- Add a basic TTL cache adapter
 - Enable library usage and create API